Bed Bug Dog Inspections

 - Bed bug dogs need to be trained each day to be able to discern between live and dead Bed bugs and other pests to help prevent false alerting.

-For more information on our bed bug dog inspection methods, please do not hesitate to contact us!
+For more information on our bed bug dog inspection methods, please don’t hesitate to contact us!

 Watch IronHeart High Performance Working Dogs’ Video to find out more about where Magic was trained!